Bob's Stores: GoDigital acquisition, final bankruptcy and liquidation

 In August 2021, Sports Direct announced it would review its options after Nike noted it would stop supplying certain accounts include Bob's Stores.
 In May 2022, Bob's Stores and Eastern Mountain Sports were sold to GoDigital Media Group for $70 million.

 In May 2024, 150 employees based in Meriden, Connecticut were laid off after its bank refused to provide funding for payroll and benefits.
 The company will look for alternative funding in order to avoid a complete shutdown.

 In June 2024, SDI Stores filed for Chapter 11 bankruptcy protection, marking Bob's Stores fourth time in bankruptcy protection.
 The filing came after the company announced that up to 10 stores would close from Bob's Stores and EMS.
 SDI Stores owed millions of dollars in unpaid debt to many of its creditors.
 As a result of the bankruptcy, the Meriden warehouse will close and all future online ordering purchases will be directed to stores.

 However, in July 2024, SDI Stores announced that it would permanently close all of its remaining Bob's Stores locations and a select number of Eastern Mountain Sports locations, with liquidation sales beginning immediately after the announcement.
-Stores were set to close on July 14, 2024, but as of September 2024, liquidation sales are still ongoing.
+Stores were set to close on July 14, 2024, but as of September 2024, liquidation sales were still ongoing.
+The last stores closed by the end of September 2024.
 As a result of the announcement, future locations in Fairfield and Norwalk, both located in former Bed Bath & Beyond locations, never opened, amongst a planned remodel at its Manchester location that was supposed to include Eastern Mountain Sports.